allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Import an ATO into PEX

 In the ATO module, browse to the location of the ATO file.
 PEX reads the ATO and displays aircraft missions in the Mission Summary grid.
 Non-aircraft missions are not displayed, e.g., naval missile taskings \(a MTGTLOC data set with no accompanying MSNACFT data set\).
 The grid displays either all ATO missions or just the missions for the ATO units you have mapped to a PEX squadron, depending on your selection.
 By default, the ATO mission goes to the mapped squadron and is assigned to the default aircraft type \(MDS\) for that squadron, but these can be changed before importing.
 Select the missions you want to add to the PEX database.
 If required, update the squadrons and MDSs to which the missions wil be assigned in PEX and click Import/Update.
 After you import, PEX saves general ATO data and all the data tied to the missions you selected.
-Some of the imported mission data is not viewable in the PEX Mission Board but al data for a selected mission is available in the PEX database via web services.
+Some of the imported mission data is not viewable in the PEX Mission Board but all data for a selected mission is available in the PEX database via web services.
 Data for missions not selected in the Mission Summary grid is not saved to the PEX database.

 !!!
 Note
     A mission is identified as having a target \(TGT\) if it includes any of the following ATO data sets: GTGTLOC, MTGTLOC, or SHIPTGT.
 A mission is identified as having air refueling \(AR\) if it includes any of the following ATO data sets: ARINFO, 5REFUEL, or REFTSK.